roots/bud/site/src/api/markdown/bud-framework.api.md

     // (undocumented)
     (this: Framework, test: ((app: Framework) => boolean) | boolean, trueCase: (app: Framework) => any, falseCase?: (app: Framework) => any): Framework;
 }

+// Warnings were encountered during analysis:
+//
+// src/Configuration.ts:211:7 - (ae-forgotten-export) The symbol "TermColor" needs to be exported by the entry point index.d.ts

 ```